tud-hri/joan/docs/index.md

 Check out the table of content below for installation instruction and more information on JOAN.
 Also check out the [repository][repolink]{target="_blank"} for current issues, etc.

 !!!
-Note
-    For students at TU Delft, please start reading __[Setup JOAN on a TUD computer](setup-on-tud-shared-hardware.md)__
+Note For students at TU Delft, please start reading __[Setup JOAN on a TUD computer](setup-on-tud-shared-hardware.md)__

 !!!
-Note
-    We tested JOAN with CARLA 0.9.10, not (yet) with the latest version due to several issues we have not worked out yet.
+Note We tested JOAN with CARLA 0.9.10, not (yet) with the latest version.
+If you tested JOAN with the latest CARLA build (and it works), awesome!
+Please let us know through the issue tracker!

 ---